CHERI-Alliance/RepoMgmtWG/README.md

 Besides setting out the rules, this working group should also make sure that each repository has someone who takes responsibility for it and it has a purpose.
 To contact this working group, please use [this email](mailto:wg-repo-mgmt@cheri-alliance.org).

+## Notes for this repository

+This repository has a protected branch and uses rebasing for contributions.
+People with write access should be part of the repository management working group.